SomeWeekendReading/someweekendreading.github.io/_posts/2024-12-14-against-lotteries.md

 $$

 Now, to be sure, it was a pretty good year!
 (A more typical value would be 0.4 - 0.5.)
-But it's almost _a million times better_ than the lottery ticket, in terms of return over the safe asset per unit of risk taken!
+But it's literally about _a million times better_ than the lottery ticket, in terms of return over the safe asset per unit of risk taken!

 The lottery ticket is a terrible, terrible choice.
 The alternatives are easily